survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 After this change our application works the same way as before.
 We have gained something in return, though.
-We can begin to modify the state.
+We can begin to alter the state.

 T> In earlier versions of React you achieved the same with `getInitialState`.
 We're passing `props` to `super` by convention.
 It will work without but it's a good standard to have.